roberto-pera/traveltide-customer-segmentation/README.md

 ## README.md

-# Customer Segmentation and Retention Strategy for TravelTide ✈️
+# Customer Segmentation and Retention Strategy for TravelTide (Fictional Startup) ✈️

-This project applies a SQL-based segmentation approach to analyze customer behavior on a travel booking platform.
-It identifies distinct traveler segments, evaluates their booking and engagement patterns, and recommends targeted perks for a rewards program.
-The results translate behavioral data into actionable marketing strategies that strengthen retention and drive value.
+This project applies a SQL-based segmentation approach to analyze customer behavior for **TravelTide**, a **fictional e-booking startup**, on behalf of Elena Tarrant, the newly appointed Head of Marketing.
+The analysis identifies distinct traveler segments, evaluates their booking and engagement patterns, and recommends targeted perks for a rewards program.
+The results translate behavioral data into actionable marketing strategies that strengthen customer retention and drive value.

 ## 📊 Project Summary